WhiskyTangoFawks/LunarFalloutPlus/README.md

    * `fBlendSplitDirShadow` - set to 0 on medium, 192 on high and ultra
    * `iDirShadowSplits` set to 1 on medium, set to 3 on high and ultra
    * `fUpdateBudgetMS` - set this to 2.4 (normally, messing with the budget settings will degrade performance, but because HighFPSPhysics is able to dynamically turn this down, this gives the scripting engine more resources, but only when it needs it)

-#### Dynamic Performance Tuner
-DynaPerf.ini can be found in the Stock Game Folder in your MO2 install directory.
-Any changes made here will need to be repeated after updating the modlist (the wabbajack installer will return these settings to the defaults).
-The following settings can be tweaked for your machine, I don't recommend adjusting the other settings.

-- `fTargetFPS=60`
-    * This is the target FPS dynaperf will attempt to maintain, when your FPS drops below this, dynaperf will reduce your shadow draw distance to compensate.
-If your system runs at high FPS typically, increasing will prevent FPS reduction at the expense of reduced shadow distance.
-- `fShadowDirDistanceMin=3000`
-    * This is the minimum distance dynaperf will reduce shadow draw to.
-- `fShadowDirDistanceMax=9000`
-    * This is the maximum distance dynaperf will increase shadow draw to, if you notice stuttering while turning in downtown or other areas with heavy shadow load (especially after staring at the ground for 20-30 seconds), decreasing this will help.
-Users with very high end machines may want to increase this value.

 #### Video Memory And ENBoost